 minimum and maximum

 When using functions to analyze situations, we are often interested in the maximum and minimum values that a function takes on.
+The maximum o r minimum value the function assumes.
 These are often called extreme values.
 We would like to know the extreme values and where, in the domain, they occur.

 There are two views on extreme values.